This is what Josephus has to say in Antiquities of the Jews Book 18 Chapter 1.

 And that last point is key to why I wanted to discus the Doctrine of the Resurrection in the context of 1st Century Judaism.
 Some people try really hard to abuse certain details of 1 Corinthians 15 and 2 Corinthians 5 to suggest Paul and other NT writers must mean by "Resurrection" something that is actually functionally the same as what either the Essenes (we live forever as immortal souls without a body) or Sadducees (no real after life at all) believed.
 However we see here that people who believed those kinds of things in first century Judaism didn't use the language of Resurrection, so it's silly to think Paul or Peter or Jesus would if that's what they meant.

 Another interesting observation I can make from Josephus's description is how there was a familiar debate about Human Free Will vs Divine Sovereignty.
 With the Essenes being like Augustine and the Calvinists, while the Sadducees were more like Pelegius or the Arminians.
 The Pharisees however have a more nuanced take on that tension that again I feel is closer to what The New Testament is actually saying, but could also be compared to the Stoic position on Free Will vs Fate in Greek Philosophy.
-I also feel like the Sadducees are functionally Deists, what we today call Deism began in Greek Philosophy with Aristotle.
+I also feel like the Sadducees are functionally Deists, what we today call Deism began in Greek Philosophy with Aristotle and then the Epicureans.

 Many people want to connect the Essenes to the origins of Christianity based on their practicing a voluntary communalism similar to the Early Church in Acts.
 But they did it for a different reason, they had inherited a Pythagorean notion of the Immortality of The Soul, and indeed Classical Pagan Pythagoreans also practiced a sort of Voluntary Communalism, but for both it was about viewing the physical world as a Prison they seek liberation from.
 Early Christians lived this way to be a light within the world and salt of the earth.
-The Early Christians were true Communists, the Pythagoreans were more like Strasserists or NazBols, they were in bed with totalitarian governments in Samos and Crotone, and likewise I had already argued years ago that those Josephus called Essenes were those Matthew 22 called Herodians.
+The Early Christians were true Communists, the Pythagoreans were more like Strasserists or NazBols, they were in bed with totalitarian governments in Samos and Crotone, and likewise I had argued that those Josephus called Essenes were those Matthew 22 called Herodians.
 Philo's description of the Essenes also repeats that they had the support of many "Great Kings".
 I've also talked about the Pythagorean role in the origins of Puritanical Sexual Morality, and the Essenes seem to have been the same way on that too, as well as their Misogyny, I think the Essenes were basically Herod's Proud Boys.
 The Zealots were the Revolutionary Anarchists, and they were also originally a sect of the Pharisees.

 Update: Of course much Confusion about the Essenes exists because of how they are conflated with the Dead Sea Scrolls.
 Many have questioned that connection for reasons that have little to do with why I'm skeptical of it.